iann0036/tf-cfn-provider/docs/providers/google/ComputeBackendService.md

 `CustomRequestHeaders` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Headers that the HTTP/S load balancer should add to proxied requests.
 See [guide](https://cloud.google.com/compute/docs/load-balancing/http/backend-service#user-defined-request-headers) for details.

+`Description` - (Optional) The textual description for the backend service.

 `EnableCdn` - (Optional) Whether or not to enable the Cloud CDN on the backend service.

 `PortName` - (Optional) The name of a service that has been added to an instance group in this backend.
 See [related docs](https://cloud.google.com/compute/docs/instance-groups/#specifying_service_endpoints) for details.
 Defaults to http.